xgbuils/iterum/doc/features.md

 ## Combinatorial hight cost functions

 Laziness allows to implement combinatorial functions that potentially produces an exponential number of values without consuming them.
-This library take advantage on that for implementing several functions and methods like [combinations](), [permutations](), [variations](), cartesian [product](), cartesian [power]() and [power set]().
+This library take advantage on that for implementing several functions and methods like [combinations](API.md#combinations), [permutations](API.md#permutations), [variations](API.md#variations), cartesian [product](API.md#product), cartesian [power](API.md#power) and [powerSet](API.md#powerset).

 Someone can be tempted to implement these functions recursively because it is the most natural implementation.
 However, this library avoids the recursivity for preventing to overflow the stack.

 ## Thinking about modularity

 Sometimes, when the enviroments require to optimize the size of the scripts, it is not needed to use all features of some library.
-In this case, it is possible to create [iterum customized builds]().
+In this case, it is possible to create [iterum customized builds](customized_builds.md).

 ## Thinking about performance

 Performance is one of the points that this project take into account.
 However, at the moment the project has focused on implement a large number of functions and methods and ensure their quality.
 It will be done some optimizations for improving the performace soon.
-Until now, there are some [benchmarks]() to track the perfomance of `iterum`.
+Until now, there are some [benchmarks](benchmarks.md) to track the perfomance of `iterum`.